NardiniA/next-decap-template/README.md

 ## Getting Started

 First, set environment variables using `.env`, `.env.local` or any other way you wish.
 Include your cloudinary cloud name and apikey as well as the site url which by default Next.js uses http://localhost:3000.
-Also add your github details.
 Use the `.env.example` file to guide you on what to add.

+Also add your github details in `src/cms/config.ts`.

 Then, run the development server: